 - Look for the wireless adapter and note down its name.
 If it's one of the card models mentioned above, your laptop is ready for the upgrade.

-In any case, you can always Google the existing card’s model number to find out if it’s a 2230 NGFF card.
-Look for a picture of the card and compare it against those on top of the post — they should look similar or share the same keys.
+In any case, you can always Google the existing card's model number to find out if it's a 2230 NGFF card.
+Look for a picture of the card and compare it against those mentioned here -- they should look similar or share the same connector keys.

 Also, check the antenna connectors to make sure it's the same as those of the existing card, which is almost always the case if it shares the same M.2 standard.

 Wi-Fi 6/6E upgrade on a desktop: It’s all about PCIe

 The chance is much higher on the desktop front.
 For one, some desktops have a built-in 2230 M.2 slot.
 Most importantly, all standard desktops released in the past decade have peripheral component interconnect express (PCIe or PCI-E) slots.

 As a result, with an NGFF-to-PCIe converter card mentioned above, you can, for sure, upgrade the machine to Wi-Fi 6 or Wi-Fi 6E.

 PCIe slots come in different lengths to represent performance grades -- the longer the slot, the faster an add-on device it can host.
 You'll only need an x1 PCIe slot (the shortest one) for the Wi-Fi 6 upgrade, but a slot of any length will work.

 How to identify PCIe slots on a desktop

 PCIe slots tend to come in a few colors on a motherboard, including black, blue, yellow, or green, but they are rarely white, which is the color of older PCI slots.
 Also, no matter how long a PCIe slot is, its only key notch -- a divider within the slot itself -- is always at the same spot, less than an inch from the left end.